Health Response

 Following advice from the UK Health Security Agency (UKHSA), we can share that eligible students and members of staff at the University of Kent can receive the MenB vaccination.

-Students and staff MUST bring their University of Kent IDs to be able to get the vaccination.
+Students and staff should take their University of Kent IDs to be able to get the vaccination.

-The MenB vaccine is being made available to help protect students from becoming seriously unwell with meningitis if you are exposed in the future.
+MenB antibiotics and the vaccine are being made available to help protect students from becoming seriously unwell with meningitis, and to assist if you are exposed in the future.

 This is part of our ongoing commitment to offer a swift response and reassurance to support Kent students at this difficult time.